fluxcd/website/content/en/docs/guides/image-update.md

                 --docker-password="$(</token/ecr-token)"
 ```

-!!! hint "Using IAM Roles for Service Accounts (IRSA)"
+{{% note title="Using IAM Roles for Service Accounts (IRSA)" %}}
 If using IRSA, make sure the role attached to the service account has
 readonly access to ECR.
 The AWS managed policy
 `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly` can be attached
 to the role.
+{{% /note %}}

 Since the cronjob will not create a job right away, after applying the manifest,
 you can manually create an init job using the following command: